aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 The example below shows how to set Aspose.Words to skip embedding Arial and Times New Roman fonts into a PDF document:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_pdf_save_options-DisableEmbedWindowsFonts.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_pdf_save_options-DisableEmbedWindowsFonts.py" >}}

 This mode is most useful when you wish to view your documents on the same platform, preserving the exact appearance of fonts in the output PDF.